lifeBalance/just-go/README-old/expressions.md

 fmt.Println(x >= y)  // false
 ```

-We have the same operators we may find in other languages:
+Go has the same comparison operators you may find in other languages:

 - `==` equal to
 - `!=` not equal to